CS3550/Fall2020/Interview.md

 What the general meanings of 2xx, 3xx, 4xx, and 5xx response headers?

+When sychronizing, what is the difference between using deltas and the whole model?

+When synchronizing, what is the difference between pushing and pulling?

+What is the difference between pessimistic and optimistic updates?

+What is the difference between a public API, a single key based API, and an OAUTH API?

+What is the salt when storing passwords?

+What is the hash when storing passwords?

+What is the difference between a normal hash function and a cryptographic hash function?

+What is the OAuth handshake?

+What is a JSON Web Token?

+How does JWT differ from server-side session maintenance, particularly when users logout?

 What is a Caesar Cipher?

 Is the Caesar Cipher part of any internet protocols?